18 Best Cameras for YouTube – From Beginner to Pro

 I’m a professional YouTuber.
 I make thousands of dollars a month from YouTube, and my team and I all make different styles of video.
 From casual vlogs shot with an iPhone or action camera, to long form tutorial videos to YouTube shorts.

-We know what works and what you need depending on what your needs are to shoot YouTube videos with.
+I know what works and what you need depending on what your needs are to shoot YouTube videos with.

 The Best Camera for YouTube – Complete Guide